NesibeYilmazer/NesibeYilmazer/README.md

-# Hi there 👋  I'm Nesibe #
+# Hi there 👋  It's Nes #

  <p>
-    I am a, 21-year-old woman trying to become a "developer" in the IT community.
+    I am a, 22-year-old woman trying to become a "developer" and "graphic designer/ artist" in the IT community.
 I am looking for the fastest ways to find a job.
-    I've never worked before in any workplace and I have no salary or income source.

     My main language is Turkish.
-I’m currently learning German and English and the Full Stack Developement now.
+I’m currently learning coding skills & more about the "Full Stack Developement" now.